Environment

 Initiatives Concerning Own Emissions (Scope 1 and 2)

-We aim to cut total CO₂ emissions from plants and offices by 70% (compared to fiscal year 2019 levels) and use renewable energy for 100% of our power by fiscal year 2031.
-By fiscal year 2041, we plan to achieve net zero emissions.
-The ratio of renewable energy used in all companies in fiscal year
+We aim to reduce total CO2 emissions from plants and offices by 85% (compared to fiscal year 2019 levels) and use renewable energy for 100% of our power by fiscal year 2031.
+By fiscal year 2041, we plan to achieve net zero.
+The ratio of renewable energy used in all companies in fiscal year 2025 was 89%.
+We have reduced total CO₂ emissions from our plants and offices by 73% also assisted by energy-saving activities.
+Going forward, we will continue to further strengthen our initiatives to reduce CO₂ emissions.

 CO₂ emissions reductions from the introduction of renewable energy, etc.